Campaign of the Month: August 2014

 In the weeks leading up to the expedition, Lekszi had been loquacious enough concerning the Varganyi clan and their Nosferatu protectors, but he had been comparatively quiet concerning Hyacinta, her brood, and the village of Balvanyos.
 He volunteered that, in part, this was because he revered his ancestor, and would not dare part with her secrets.
 However, in addition to this, Lekszi freely admitted that he knew little of her origins, or how she came to claim the Bodzo Pass as her dominion.

 Senseless, she slumbered under the watchful eye of the Uta and her loyal chronicler, Irnek, who served as her translator on the occasion of her meeting with the Ashen Band.
 In her absence, the delicate alliance with the Winter Ancestors became brittle, especially when their own ancient charge, a mountain shaped like a pyramid, was violated.
-Infuriated, the Fae become involved in the conflict, and have taken to slaying all foreign mortals and Cainites that they encounter.
-Now the Hag Princess is awake once more, but her position in the valley is far from secure.
+Infuriated, the Fae become involved in the conflict, and took to slaying all foreign mortals and Cainites that they encountered.
+After several years, the Hag Princess awoke once more, but her position in the valley was far from secure.
 Miklós and his coterie of blood brothers had grown strong, but savage, without her guidance, and the chieftain had become headstrong in his power.
 Hyacinta had hoped that he would be an avid and capable student, but after a brief attempt at proper instruction his impatience got the better of him, and he began making sorties of his own.
 They quarrelled, and he decided to take his leave.
 His pride, vengefulness, and impatience would eventually bring him the final death at the hands of the Ashen Band, leaving Hyacinta’s brood without any strong candidates for a warmaster.

-And so, despite the awful majesty that she displays, invincible Hycainta is not.
-Like the Nosferatu of the Varganyi, Hyacinta failed to keep Kordönül at bay, and the integrity of both her demesnes and her reputation has been shattered.
-While the survivors of her Brood have gradually returned to her, and she has encouraged them to Embrace the worthy once more, they are young and relatively inexperienced as of yet.
-Moreover, whatever ancient bargain that kept the Cainites, the Uta, and the Winter Ancestors in equilibrium is also disrupted.
-Beneath her indomitable exterior, it would seem that the Hag Princess’ confidence has been shaken, and for the first time in centuries, she needs allies.
+And so, despite the awful majesty that she displayed, invincible Hycainta was not.
+Like the Nosferatu of the Varganyi, Hyacinta failed to keep Kordönül at bay, and the integrity of both her demesnes and her reputation was shattered.
+While the survivors of her Brood gradually returned to her, and she encouraged them to Embrace the worthy once more, they are young and relatively inexperienced.
+Moreover, whatever ancient bargain that kept the Cainites, the Uta, and the Winter Ancestors in equilibrium had also been disrupted.
+Beneath her indomitable exterior, it would seem that the Hag Princess’ confidence was shaken, and for the first time in centuries, she needed allies.